prototypefund/reproducible-website/_events/paris2018/report.md

 Not all projects have buildinfo files

 Are .buildinfo files without binary checksums useless?
-(Archlinux has those)
+(Arch Linux has those)

 Is it enough / useful if rebuilders publish a stripped down version of